junxit/us-congress-bills-112/metadata.md

 - 2012-04-19 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 112-155.
 - 2012-04-19 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 With written report No. 112-155.
 - 2012-04-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 358.
+- 2012-05-08 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S2978-2985; text as passed Senate: CR S2978-2985)
+- 2012-05-08 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S2978-2985; text as passed Senate: CR S2978-2985)